Rotary cannon: Development of modern Gatling-type guns

 In 1949 General Electric began testing the first model of its modified Gatling design, now called the Vulcan Gun.
 The first prototype was designated the T45 (Model A).
-It fired .60 in ammunition at about 2,500 rounds per minute, from six barrels driven by an electric motor.
-In 1950, GE delivered ten initial model A .60 cal.
-T45 guns for evaluation.
+It fired .60 in ammunition at about 2,500 rounds per minute from six barrels driven by an electric motor.
+In 1950, GE delivered ten initial model A T45 guns for evaluation.
 Thirty-three model C T45 guns were delivered in 1952 in three calibers: .60 cal., 20mm, and 27mm, for additional testing.
 After extensive testing, the T171 20mm gun was selected for further development.
 In 1956, the T171 20mm gun was standardized by the U.S. Army and U.S. Air Force as the M61 20mm Vulcan aircraft gun.

-One of the main reasons for the resurgence of the electrically or hydraulically powered multiple-barrel design is the weapon's tolerance for continuous high rates of fire.
-For example, 1000 rounds per minute of continuous fire from a conventional single-barrel weapon ordinarily results in rapid barrel heating followed by stoppages caused by overheating.
-In contrast, a five-barreled machine gun firing 1000 rounds per minute fires only 200 rounds per barrel per minute, an acceptable rate of fire for continuous use.
-The only limiting factor is the rate at which loading and extraction can occur.
-In a single-barrel design, these tasks must alternate; a multiple-barrel design allows them to occur simultaneously, using different barrels at different points in the cycle.
-The design also solves the problem of defective ammunition, which can cause a normal machinegun to malfunction when a cartridge fails to load, fire, or eject from the weapon.
-As it is powered by an independent source, the gun simply ejects the defective round along with the rest of the cartridges while continuing to operate.
+One of the main reasons for the resurgence of the electrically or hydraulically powered multiple-barrel design is the weapon's tolerance for continuously high rates of fire.
+For example, 1000 rounds per minute of continuous fire from a conventional single-barreled weapon ordinarily results in rapid barrel heating followed by stoppages caused by overheating.
+In contrast, a five-barreled rotary gun firing 1000 rounds per minute fires only 200 rounds per barrel per minute, an acceptable rate of fire for continuous use.
+A multiple-barrel design also overcomes the limiting factor of the loading and extraction sequence.
+In a single-barrel design, these tasks must alternate, limiting the rate of fire.
+A multiple-barrel design allows loading and extraction to occur simultaneously on different barrels as they rotate.
+The design is also resistant to defective ammunition, which can cause normal machine guns to malfunction when a cartridge fails to load, fire, or eject from the weapon.
+Since the power source of a multiple-barrel design is external, it can simply extract defective rounds as it would a regular, spent cartridge.